NetAppEMEA/sgws-elasticsearch-demo/ElasticSearch-Installation.md

 1. Check if `vm.max_map_count` is set to 262144 with `grep vm.max_map_count /etc/sysctl.conf`.
 If it is not set, use `echo vm.max_map_count=262144 >> /etc/sysctl.conf` and ensure it is set in the live environment with `sysctl -w vm.max_map_count=262144`

+### SSL Certificate Generation

+The next steps are based on [Setting Up SSL/TLS on a Cluster](https://www.elastic.co/guide/en/x-pack/current/ssl-tls.html) and [Encrypt the traffic between nodes in your elasticsearch cluster](https://kupczynski.info/2017/04/02/elasticsearch-fun-with-tls.html).

+1. Create a temporary folder to store the certificates in e.g. `mkdir /tmp/certificates` and allow everyone to write to it `chmod 777 /tmp/certificates` so that elasticsearch inside the docker container can use it
+2. Create and modify a `certgen.yml` file under `/tmp/certgen.yml` describing the nodes and intended DNS names for all ElasticSearch and Kibana nodes.
+Make sure to include internal and external DNS (e.g. node name and external DNS names both with hostname and FQDN).
+You can start with the example in this GitHub repository under `elastic/certgen.yml`
+3. Start ElasticSearch in a temporary docker container to run the certgen utility with

+       docker run -it --rm \
+           -v '/tmp/certgen.yml:/usr/share/elasticsearch/config/x-pack/certgen.yml:Z' \
+           -v '/tmp/certificates:/usr/share/elasticsearch/config/x-pack/certificates' \
+           -w /usr/share/elasticsearch \
+           'docker.elastic.co/elasticsearch/elasticsearch:5.5.2' \
+           bin/x-pack/certgen -csr -in certgen.yml \
+           -out /usr/share/elasticsearch/config/x-pack/certificates/bundle.zip

 ## Configure ElasticSearch and Kibana